rhjaf/wiper/README.md

 - python and udev package for it

 ### Installation
-1. copy `usb_detect.service` to `/lib/systemd/system/usb_detect.service`
+1. Copy `usb_detect.service` to `/lib/systemd/system/usb_detect.service`
 2. Edit `User`, `ExecStart`, and `Environment` according to your configs
-3. copy other two scripts to your Desktop
+3. Copy other two scripts to your Desktop
-4.
+4. Run
 ```bash
 sudo systemctl enable usb_detect.service --now
 sudo systemctl daemon-reload